 About the Work of NEAFC

-The North East Atlantic Fisheries Commission (NEAFC) is the Regional Fisheries Management Organisation (RFMO) for the North East Atlantic, one of the most abundant fishing areas in the world.
 The area covered by the NEAFC Convention (i.e., Convention on Future Multilateral Cooperation in North-East Atlantic Fisheries) stretches from the southern tip of Greenland, east to the Barents Sea, and south to Portugal (see this on a map).
 The Convention was adopted on 18 November 1980 and entered into force in 1982.
 It replaced the earlier 1959 North-East Atlantic Fisheries Convention.
+The scope of the convention covers all living marine resources except those regulated by the International Commission on the Conservation of Atlantic Tuna (ICCAT).
+In practice, NEAFC focuses most of its measures in the Regulatory Area (beyond national jurisdiction), although some measures, such as port state control apply within waters under national jurisdiction.

 trawler picture